 When do I receive Financial Aid?

 The funds for financial aid usually are disbursed a few days before a semester starts.
 Since the money comes in batches, we cannot tell you the exact date.
 However, you can check your TitanWeb account to see if money has been applied to your student account.
-Please see instructions on how to check your TitanWeb account on the “Receiving Financial Aid” page.

 How does Financial Aid get disbursed?